Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 At first glance, CBD, vitamin C, and cancer may appear to be an odd trio.
 However, CBD and vitamin C are plant molecules with similar and complementary health benefits.
 When paired with traditional treatments, research shows both can support healing for cancer patients.

-In this article, you'll discover a few remarkable things about vitamin C and some of the research on vitamin C and CBD as supplements to cancer treatment.
+In this article, you'll discover a few remarkable things about vitamin C and some of the research on CBD and vitamin C for cancer treatment.

 You may be surprised to discover how crucial Vitamin C is to your health.
 It supports your immune system, cardiovascular function, is essential to make collagen, and enables wound healing.